ngeenx/ngx-react/README.md

 This simple Angular library integrates React components into Angular applications with ease.
 It is based on React [createElement](https://react.dev/reference/react/createElement) function and Angular [directives](https://angular.io/guide/attribute-directives) (as [standalone components](https://angular.io/guide/standalone-component)).
 See source code [here](./projects/ngx-react/src/lib/directives/react-component.directive.ts).

+> [!WARNING]
+> This package is experimental.
+There may be possible performance problems, memory leaks and similar problems.
+It is your responsibility to use it.

 ## 📦 Installation